-Because of the reserve currency status of the USD, the American citizens are able to borrow in their own currency at very low interest rate.
+Because of the reserve currency status of the USD, American citizens are able to borrow in their own currency at very low interest rates.
 This is because a major reserve currency is also a major invoicing currency and funding currency.
 Thus, there is a large supply of USD funds in the international capital market, lowering the borrowing rate.
-The assets held by foreigners in the US as of the end of 2017 composed of 17.3% in US Treasury bonds, 11.5% in US corporate bonds, 2.8% in US agency debt, 22.4% in US stocks, 25.0% in inward foreign direct investment, 4.5% in financial derivatives and 15.5% in other investments.9 The overseas assets held by Americans as of the end of 2017 composed of 12.4% in foreign debt securities, 32.7% in foreign stocks, 32.1% in US outward direct investment, 5.9% in financial
+The assets held by foreigners in the United States as of the end of 2017 was composed of 17.3 percent in US Treasury bonds, 11.5 percent in US corporate bonds, 2.8 percent in US agency debt, 22.4 percent in US stocks, 25 percent in inward foreign direct investment, 4.5 percent in financial derivatives, and 15.5 percent in other investments.
+The overseas assets held by Americans as of the end of 2017 was composed of 12.4 percent in foreign debt securities, 32.7 percent in foreign stocks, 32.1 percent in US outward direct investment, 5.9 percent in financial derivatives, 15.4 percent in other investment, and 1.6 percent in reserve assets.
+So, foreigners held a lot more US bonds than Americans held foreign bonds (in percentage terms).
+Since foreigners held more US assets than Americans held foreign assets, this difference is even larger in absolute terms.
+This reflects the fact that foreign central banks held a lot of US Treasury bonds as foreign exchange reserves.